JonathanVSV/JonathanVSV/README.md

 ### Hi 👋

-I am Jonathan Solórzano, a biologist interested in remote sensing and spatial analysis to study and monitor tropical forests 🌳🛰️.
+I am Jonathan Solórzano, a biologist interested in remote sensing and spatial analyses to study and monitor tropical forests 🌳🛰️.

 I am currently finishing my PhD in Geography on evaluating deep learning algorithms (CNN) to make LULC maps, as well as to detect deforestation and forest degradation 🤓.